 It is important to keep luggage to the barest minimum when on trek, as this will ease the burden of the drivers, vehicles and porters.
 Baggage should be of the round squashy type rather than hard suitcases that are difficult to fit into jeeps.
-Try to use something that is both lockable and water proof as luggage can often end up sitting on the roof of the vehicle.
+Try to use something that is both lockable and waterproof as luggage can often end up sitting on the roof of the vehicle.

-It is a good idea to bring another smaller bag so that unwanted clothes can be kept in it at the hotel when you go on trek.
+It is a good idea to bring another smaller bag so that unwanted clothes can be kept in it at the hotel when you go on a trek.
 This also helps to keep city clothes clean and free from dust.
 You should also bring a small day pack which can be carried while hiking or riding or can be readily accessible when you are traveling in the vehicles on long drives.

-On camping trips all equipment will be provided except for a 4-season sleeping bag.
+On camping trips, all equipment will be provided except for a 4-season sleeping bag.
 You do not need to provide any other camping gear; only personal belongings.
 See our Kilimanjaro packing list and Safari packing list.

 It should be noted that the luggage limit per person on domestic flights is 15-20 kg per person (checked-in and hand luggage).

 On your inbound flight, don’t check in items that you absolutely need (such as medicines), as it is not uncommon that checked-in luggage gets misdirected and arrives in Tanzania a couple of days after you.
-It is better to have such items in you hand luggage.
+It is better to have such items in your hand luggage.

 What route should I climb?

 Around 80% of climbers choose the Marangu Route (5 or 6 days), which is commonly referred to as the “Tourist” or “Coca Cola” Route.
-The rest usually goes for the Umbwe, Rongai or Machame Route (6 or 7 days).
+The rest usually goes for the Umbwe, Rongai, or Machame Route (6 or 7 days).
 The other two routes (Shira and Lemosho) are far less frequented and therefore allow for a more remote and natural experience.

 Please note that many of the routes meet on a mid-way point and there are only three routes to the summit.